matter-labs/zksync-web-era-docs/docs/api/api.md

 ### `zks_getL1WithdrawalTx`

-Given L2 hash of the withdrawal tx, returns the L1 hash of the transaction where it was executed on L1 or `null` if the withdrawal has not been executed yet.
+Given the L2 hash of the withdrawal tx, returns the L1 hash of the transaction where it was executed on L1 or `null` if the withdrawal has not been executed yet.

 ### Input parameters